Chapter 5 BWV 135 Ach Herr, mich armen Sünder

 Thus, in the short space of three minutes Bach combines the contrasting moods of comfort and joy with more violent images of fleeing miscreants, wounding themselves with arrows of their own making.
 This is what he does so superbly, fusing disparate ideas and images into a fully unified and totally convincing art-piece.

-The chorale is, perhaps, not only one of the best known but also one of the most moving within the repertoire.
-It offers praise and glory to the Father, Son and Holy Ghost but this is not the extrovert, D major, fanfare-driven glorification we find so often in Bach’s music.
+The chorale was well known in the Lutheran tradition, possibly 150 years old with a text based upon psalm 6.
+Additionally, many might rate it as one of the most moving within the repertoire.
+It offers praise and glory to the Father, Son and Holy Ghost, but not by means of the extrovert, D major, fanfare-driven glorification we find so often in Bach’s music.
 This is the quiet, reflective and personal glory which good Lutherans, as redeemed individuals, are constrained to offer up.

 The cantata began on an implied E major chord with pleas for mercy and salvation.
 It ends on the same chord, now complete and unambiguous, by honouring the Divine Entities that made them possible.
 The circle has been completed.